tspurway/hustle/README.md

 Tests
 =====

-Get your test working - please find the hustle/integration_test and hustle/test directories.
+Get the tests working - please find the hustle/integration_test and hustle/test directories.
 Both of these  contain 'nose' tests (https://nose.readthedocs.org/en/latest/) that should be run before you do anything else.

 The hustle/test tests should be attempted first, which should rout out any installation problems with hustle/deps.